CEllefson/CYBR-2101/README.md

-# Playbook
+# Python Essentials Playbook CYBR-2101
-Playbook Setup for CYBR-2101
+This is a student playbook for a python online course containing projects, assignments, and grades for tests.